netsampler/goflow2/docs/reflow-architecture.md

 The architecture should explicitly distinguish between event-driven processing and state-driven emission.

-The aggregation layer includes two related responsibilities:
+The runtime has two related but distinct buffering responsibilities:

 * **state accumulation**
   Update FlowStore-backed state keyed by flow, counter, template, or another bucket definition.
 * **batch formation**
   Group emitted records before encoding/export when the output protocol benefits from grouped transmission.

+Batching may be used with or without stateful aggregation.

 ### Expiry-Driven Flush